Bread

 How long has bread been in existence?

 People have eaten bread, often referred to as “the staff of life”, for over 9000 years.
+In fact bread features significantly in the great religious writings, e.g. 492 times in original versions of the Bible.
 It has stood the test of time, in spite of recent anti-bread campaigns, such as low carbohydrate and the Atkins diet.
 The Wheat Foods Council in the USA has made the following statement: “Without grains your favourite foods just aren’t the same – and neither is your health”.
+And Nelson Mandela at his inauguration stated: “Let there be work, bread, water and salt for all”.

 How important is bread in the lives of South Africans?

-If we start from a nutritional point of view, bread plays a very important role.
-Although the average consumption is 3 slices (100g) of bread per day, bread is our second most important staple after maize meal.
+If we start from a nutritional point of view, bread plays a very important role in the nation’s diet.
+Although the average consumption is 3 slices (100g) of bread per day, bread is our second most important staple foodstuff after maize meal.
 Therefore, in many households where bread can be considered the staple food, the daily consumption will be much higher, especially where other staples are not consumed.
-The Law of Engel reads: “The poorer a family, the greater the proportion of total expenditure devoted to the provision of food” In South Africa the percentage of household expenditure on food in the LSM 4 group is about 31%.
+The Law of Engel reads: “The poorer a family, the greater the proportion of total expenditure devoted to the provision of food”.
+In South Africa the percentage of household expenditure on food in the LSM 4 group is about 31%.

-Note: With effect from June 2016 the sodium content in bread must not be greater than 400 mg per 100 grams.
-And effective June 2019 the sodium content must be further reduced to 380 mg per 100 grams of bread.
+Note: Currently the sodium content in bread must not be greater than 400 mg per 100 grams.
+And effective June 2019 the sodium content must be further reduced to a maximum of 380 mg per 100 grams of bread.

 [Source: SA Chamber of Baking]